HarvardMapCollection/tutorials/qgis/normalize/index.md

 This tutorial will cover how to turn counts into percents in QGIS.

 ## Normalization sample data
-Download the sample data, [tenure by census tract in Cambridge, MA](https://raw.githubusercontent.com/HarvardMapCollection/tutorials/main/sample-data/cambridge-tenure-counts.geojson).
+Download the sample data, [tenure by census tract in Cambridge, MA](https://downgit.github.io/#/home?url=https://github.com/HarvardMapCollection/tutorials/blob/main/sample-data/cambridge-tenure-counts.geojson).
-- **Tip:** Right-click anywhere on the page and select `Save As`.

 ## Normalization steps